rutgerkok/Pokkit/README.md

 To get started writing code for Pokkit, I have created a [file with examples](./IMPL_EXAMPLES.md) on how I implemented the methods.

-## How to use it
+## Download and usage
-Install Pokkit like you would install any Nukkit plugin: place [the JAR file](https://github.com/rutgerkok/Pokkit/releases) in the `plugins` directory of your Nukkit server.
+Download the latest release [here](https://github.com/rutgerkok/Pokkit/releases).
+Install Pokkit like you would install any Nukkit plugin: place the JAR file in the `plugins` directory of your Nukkit server.
 Start your server, then stop it again.
 You'll notice that a new folder has been created inside the `plugins` directory: a folder called `Pokkit`.
 Open this folder.
 Inside the folder, there a three things:

 * A folder called `bukkitPlugins`: place any plugin written for Spigot in this folder.
 * A file called `permissions.yml`: this is Bukkit's [permissions.yml file](http://wiki.bukkit.org/Permissions.yml).